corndeladmin/DevOps-Course-Python-Intro/03_data_types.md

 There is a special value in Python, `None`, which has its own type, `NoneType`.
 It can be used to represent the absence of a value, such as when optional fields are missed out.
 It is also the result of a function that doesn't return anything else.
 The REPL won't print anything when an expression evaluates to None, but it's still there.

 You may also end up encountering it because of a mistake.
-For example, do you remember the .sort() method of lists that modifies an existing list?
-It doesn't return anything so look at the behaviour of the following code:
+For example, do you remember the .append() method of lists that modifies an existing list?
+It doesn't return anything, so look at the behaviour of the following code:

 ```
 >>> x = [1, 3, 2]
->>> y = x.sort()
+>>> y = x.append(4)
 >>> y == None
 True
 >>> y